d3plus/d3plus-text/example/getting-started.md

   .render();
 ```

-While [textBox](https://github.com/d3plus/d3plus-text#textBox) comes with some handy defaults, this example shows how any of the methods can be overridden with static values or accessor functions.
+While [textBox](http://d3plus.org/docs/#TextBox) comes with some helpful defaults, this example shows how any of the methods can be overridden with static values or accessor functions.
 For more information on how the [textSplit](#textSplit) function splits strings, specifically in languages that don't use spaces, check out [this blog post](https://blog.datawheel.us/english-is-not-chinese-69b43959bb47).

-*Please note the `()` at the end of the chain of commands.
-This is what tells the [textBox](https://github.com/d3plus/d3plus-text#textBox) to finally render to the page, and allows setting multiple properties of the [textBox](https://github.com/d3plus/d3plus-text#textBox) without it trying to render after each one is set.*